Lee-AnnC/True_Essence/README.md

 Special thanks to my mentor **Aaron Sinnot** for his patience and help.

-Special thanks to **Malia Havlicek** who's patience and understanding has helped in many a dark day when things haven't gone to plan.
+Special thanks to **Malia Havlicek** who's patience and understanding has helped on many a dark day when things haven't gone to plan.
-For being my sounding board and an extra pair of eyes when i was just not seeing things.
+For being my sounding board and an extra pair of eyes when I was just not seeing things.

 ## Disclaimer
-This is a student project and hence the content of this website is educational purposes only.
+This is a student project and hence the content of this website is for educational purposes only.